lucasvolkmer/d2l-en-branch/chapter_preliminaries/ndarray.md

 sentido em adquirir dados sem alguma forma de armazená-los, então vamos  brincar com dados sintéticos.
 Para começar, apresentamos o
 *array* $n$-dimensional, também chamado de *tensor*.

-If you have worked with NumPy, the most widely-used scientific computing package in Python, then you will find this section familiar.
-No matter which framework you use, its *tensor class* (`ndarray` in MXNet,
-`Tensor` in both PyTorch and TensorFlow) is similar to NumPy's `ndarray` with a few killer features.
-First, GPU is well-supported to accelerate the computation whereas NumPy only supports CPU computation.
-Second, the tensor class
-supports automatic differentiation.
-These properties make the tensor class suitable for deep learning.
-Throughout the book, when we say tensors, we are referring to instances of the tensor class unless otherwise stated.
 Se você trabalhou com NumPy, o mais amplamente utilizado pacote de computação científica em Python, então você achará esta seção familiar.